jpaguerre/ThRend/README.md

 ![Emissivities](https://github.com/jpaguerre/ThRend/blob/master/README-IMGS/emissivity.png)

 Two types of reflections can be used in ThRend: glossy and diffuse reflections.
-Glossy reflections are handled through importance sampling of the modified Phong BRDF model [3].
+Glossy reflections are handled through importance sampling of the microfacet BRDF with GGX [3].
 Hammersley sampling [4] is used to choose the ray directions.
-The tag *specular_lobe_size* indicates the size of the specular lobe, as defined by the following probability density function (where *n* is the specular_lobe_size):
+The tag *roughness* indicates the roughness of the material, as defined by the following probability density function (where *alpha_g* is the roughness):

 <p align="center">
 <img src="https://github.com/jpaguerre/ThRend/blob/master/README-IMGS/pdf.png" width="25%" alt="centered image">
 </p>

-Here are some examples of sampling using different lobe sizes:
+Here are some examples of sampling using different roughness:
 <p align="center">
 <img src="https://github.com/jpaguerre/ThRend/blob/master/README-IMGS/specsize.png" width="65%" alt="centered image">
 </p>